angr/angr-doc/loading.md

 rel = p.main_bin.jmprel
 ```

+### Symbolic analysis: stepping into functions
+By default, Project tries to replace external calls to libraries' functions by using [symbolic summaries](./todo.md) termed *SimProcedures* (these are summaries of how functions affect the state).

+When no such summary is available for a given function:
+- if `load_libs` is `True` (this is the default), then the *real* library function is executed instead.
+This may or may not be what you want, depending on the actual function.
+For example, some of libc's function are extremely complex to analyze and will most likely cause an explosion of the number of states for the [path](./todo.md) trying to execute them.

+- if `load_libs` is `False`, then external functions are unresolved, and Project will resolve them to a generic "stub" SimProcedure called `ReturnUnconstrained`.
+It does what its name says: it returns unconstrained values.

 ### Manually using clextract
 Clextract is a small C program that extracts information from binaries.
 Angr compiles it for each supported architecture and runs it through qemu-user.
 It is a good idea to have it in your PATH, for this, add the following to you ~/.bashrc:
 ```